 Samsung’s Galaxy Buds line has covered a wide range of experience in the last little while, from the excellent Galaxy Buds Plus to the… ah, not excellent Galaxy Buds Live.
-Now the Samsung Galaxy Buds Pro have arrived, and show every indication that the company has moved on from its bean-shaped folly.
+Now the Samsung Galaxy Buds Pro has arrived, and shows every indication that the company has moved on from its bean-shaped folly.

-Rubber tips can go long way in improving noise cancelling, but are they enough to make these a worthy follow up?
+Rubber tips can go a long way in improving noise cancelling, but are they enough to make these a worthy follow-up?

-Editor’s note: this Samsung Galaxy Buds Pro review was updated on March 11, 2021, to address how the headset compares to the Apple AirPods Pro, Jabra Elite 85t, and Bose QuietComfort Earbuds.
+Editor’s note: this Samsung Galaxy Buds Pro review was updated on June 21, 2021, to reflect a price update.

 Who are the Samsung Galaxy Buds Pro for?